unifhy-org/unifhy/docs/_doc_src/contributors/submission.rst

 ----------------------------

-Like the `cm4twc` repository, your local copy of it comes with two branches 'master' and 'dev'.
+Like the `cm4twc` repository, your local copy of it comes with two branches 'main' and 'dev'.
 It is recommended that you create a new branch to work on each time you work on a new component.
 To do so, navigate to the root of your local copy using the following command: